Michael Haywood

 Michael Anthony Haywood (born February 26, 1964) is an American former college football player and coach.
 He served as the head football coach at Miami University in Oxford, Ohio from 2009 to 2010 and Texas Southern University (TSU) from 2016 to 2018, compiling a career head coaching record of 18–40.
 Haywood was as an assistant coach at various other universities for 21 seasons.
-He was initially hired as the head football coach at the University of Pittsburgh in December 2010, but was fired from that position shortly thereafter following domestic violence charges that he pleaded guilty to and received a plea deal agreed to by victim.
+He was initially hired as the head football coach at the University of Pittsburgh in December 2010, but was fired from that position shortly thereafter following domestic violence charges.
 Haywood played football at the University of Notre Dame as a wide receiver and defensive back from 1984 to 1986.

 Early life

 Haywood was born in Houston, Texas.
 He attended St. Thomas High School in Houston and then the University of Notre Dame where he played as a wide receiver wearing jersey #1.

 Early coaching career

 Haywood served as an assistant at several college football programs, most notably under Nick Saban at LSU, under Mack Brown at Texas and under Charlie Weis at his alma mater Notre Dame.
 In December 2007, Haywood was considered one of the two leading candidates for the head coaching position at the University of Houston, alongside Jack Pardee.
 However, the job eventually went to Kevin Sumlin.